rishii100/SyncSkills/README.md

 # SyncSkills

 SyncSkills is a web application designed to help users evaluate resumes based on given job descriptions.
-The application utilizes Google's Generative AI service (Gemini) to analyze resumes and provide feedback on their relevance to the job description.
+This application utilizes Google's Generative AI service (Gemini) to analyze resumes and provide feedback on their relevance to the job description.

 ## Architecture Design